The Scottish Highlands hides a multitude of sins…

 Here she camps and vamps it up with the support from Robert Wagner, Denholm Elliott, Gordon Jackson and Roy Kinnear.
 But I watched it primarily for its setting of the country I still think of as home, with the Scottish Highlands in all its glory.

 The film tells of a one time C.I.A. agent, Anthony Lawrence (Robert Wagner) who has recently given up this day job.
-This due to his girlfriend, Barbara’s (Catherine Schell) untimely death.
+This is due to his girlfriend, Barbara’s (Catherine Schell) untimely death.
 The sad and despondent Lawrence is followed through 1970s London by a mysterious Malcolm De Vere (Denholm Elliott).
 De Vere catches up with Lawrence and offers him a paid job for an unnamed client.
 Lawrence refuses.

 Two nuns then approach Lawrence.
 One nun distracts him and the other stuns him with a device that emits sonic sounds.
 He collapses to the ground hearing this noise ringing in his ears.
 Then the half-conscious Lawrence is bundled into an ambulance and then is taken to a helicopter.
 Over the film’s opening credits we see he’s taken by chopper to a castle in the Scottish Highlands, with De Vere in tow.